10 Best Martech for December 2025

 Key Catalysts

-• Expansion of AI-powered CRM and analytics offerings.
+• Expansion into AI and analytics

 Risk Factors

-• Integration risks from recent acquisitions.
+• Integration challenges with recent acquisitions

 Stock #3: Shopify Inc. (SHOP)